 Spread the word about the YAFF among students and staff at your school and encourage them to participate.
-Paper your school/institution, library or bookstore with the YAFF flyer and guidelines (YAFF 2020 guidelines will be available in January 2020).
+Paper your school/institution, library or bookstore with the YAFF flyer and guidelines.
 Please forward this events page to all other teachers you know for more details.

 If you are a teacher and would like to support YAFF by judging for the festival please contact email@example.com for information.

 Each participant may submit ONE (1) original story, written in English.